 |A nucleus is a membrane-bound structure in which eukaryotes store their genetic materials.||Nucleoid is a particular area in which prokaryotes store their genetic materials.|

 |It is a spherically shaped organelle.||It is an irregularly shaped organelle.|

 |Nucleoplasm and Nucleolus are present in the nucleus.||Nucleoplasm and Nucleolus are absent in the nucleoid.|

-4. Mention differences between light microscope and electron microscope.
+4. Mention the differences between a light microscope and an electron microscope.

 |Light microscope||Electron microscope|